How can you tell if a beer is made by a U.S. craft brewer? Look for the independent craft brewer seal on the packaging.

 But as global beer makers purchase formerly independent craft brewers, knowing which breweries are independent is confusing for beer lovers like you.
 The independent craft brewer seal is helping cut through the confusion.

 “Beer lovers really care about who makes their beer,” says BA Director Paul Gatza.
 “What this provides is a clear message to the beer drinker that this beer comes from a small and independent craft brewer.”

-Look for the independent craft brewer seal in a variety of places, including on packaging and labels, at events, on tap handles, menus and websites.
+When you’re shopping for beer, look for the independent craft brewer seal.
+You’ll spot it in a variety of places, including on packaging and labels, at events, on tap handles, menus and websites.

 When you see it, snap and share a photo on Instagram and add the #seektheseal hashtag.
 CraftBeer.com editors are looking for your photos, and we’ll be sharing them on our social channels and here on the this page.
 Scroll down to see some of the most recent seal pictures from breweries, beer writers and beer lovers.